 Marshals are required to attend at least one (1) training collegium every two (2) years to be considered active.
 As well as attending collegiums, it is also highly recommended that Marshals marshal lists regularly to keep their skills sharp.
-Marshals who do not attend the training shall not be allowed to Marshal the lists.
+Marshals who do not attend the training may not be allowed to Marshal the lists at the discretion of the Crown.
 Make-up collegiums for those who cannot attend on the scheduled collegium dates are allowed.